rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/tutorials/how_to_make_grass.md

 You will also need an image editor software such as [Gimp](https://www.gimp.org/downloads/) or Photoshop, because we will work with [.TGA](https://en.wikipedia.org/wiki/Truevision_TGA) files.

 # A SMALL EXPLANATION OF THE GRASS LAYERS
+First, you need to know that all materials that are about the grass are centered at 0,0,0.
+Which means that even if you move a mesh, it' texture will still be centered at 0,0,0.
+Weird.

 Grass works with 3 layers (`mask`, `grass` and `base`), and we will explain them from top to bottom.

 ## MASK